eriksacre/geese71js/README.md

 This is the starter project for a rich JavaScript client using:

 * React.js
+* React-router
 * webpack

 The project is designed for big-ish applications, i.e.

 * Code and assets are grouped per application module (projects, people)
-* Modules are loaded dynamically, the first time they are used
+* Modules are loaded dynamically, the first time they are used (see router.js)
-* Jest is used for testing
+* Mocha is used for testing with JSDom to allow browser-less testing

 ## To do

-* Find a real client-side router that can plug into the dynamic load mechanism
 * Flux

 ## Developing